Home » Health Conditions » Viral Infections » Bird Flu

 Myth #2: Being a Vegetarian Can Protect You from Bird Flu

-Some health and vegetarian advocates have said that if meat and animal products not eaten, then these types of viruses would not be a threat, but this is false.
+Some health food and vegetarian advocates have said that if meat and animal products not eaten, then these types of viruses would not be a threat, but this is false.
 Eating poultry is safe as long as it is cooked, and there have been cases of the virus being spread by infected humans and through infected fruits or vegetables, like strawberries.
 Removing meat or animal products from your diet will not help protect you from the bird flu.

 Myth #3: Using Antiviral Drugs Will Prevent Bird Flu